Resources / Articles / S-Curve Motion Profiles - Vital For Optimizing Machine Performance

 Letting your foot off the brake at the end of the move is analogous to performing an S-curve profile.
 It creates a transition phase from constant deceleration to zero deceleration.
 This simple change results in much lower load oscillation.

-Are there applications where S-curve transitions have benefits beyond improvements in point-to-point transfer time?
+Are there applications where S-curve profiles have benefits over trapezoidal profiles beyond improvements in point-to-point transfer time?
 Yes.
-One clear instance is when the motion system is transporting humans.
+One clear instance is when the motor controller is transporting humans.
 In this case abrupt changes in acceleration are highly undesirable because they can cause discomfort or even nausea.
 Another instance is transporting a liquid or gel where it is important that the liquid not be agitated.

-The following chart shows some common applications that benefit most from S-curve profiling:
+The following table shows some common applications that benefit most from S-curve trajectory profiling:

 Benefits